 - You will lose the ability to put that money back to work for you as retirement money, leaving you less to retire with.

 For example, if you owe a balance of $10,000 when you leave your job and your marginal tax rate is 28% (federal and state), you’ll have to pay $2,800 in taxes and $1,000 in the early withdrawal penalty.
 Plus, your retirement fund will be permanently lowered by $10,000.

 Lastly, your retirement savings are generally sheltered if you file for bankruptcy.
 However, the amount you borrowed is no longer protected.
 Basically, you could lose it all.

 You may have read somewhere that when you contribute to your 401(k), you are doing so with pre-tax dollars.
-However, when you are paying back the loan, you are doing so with after-tax dollars and you’ll get taxed again when you finally withdraw the amount during your retirement.
+To be precise, you are paying FICA and Medicare taxes, but your contribution is tax-deductible against your Federal and State Income taxes.
+However, when you are paying back the loan, you are doing so with after-tax dollars, and you’ll get taxed again when you finally withdraw the amount during your retirement.
 The example usually goes something like this:

 As you can see, the price for borrowing from your 401(k) could be very steep.
 But what are some of the options you have if you need the money?
 Here are a few ideas:

 - Reduce your expenses — This is probably the easiest way to free up some money.
 Are there any recurring expenses that you could reduce?
 Are there any planned expenses, such as a vacation, that you could defer?
 Are you practicing frugality?

 - Increase your income — Looks for things that you could do to generate income.
 There are many ways to do this ranging from building alternative income streams, working a second job, and selling your possessions.

 - Borrowing against a cash-value life insurance policy.